Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-12-08-James-White-Sector-General.md

 Williamson then persuaded him that if Conway had been in AACL's place, he would have wanted to sacrifice himself for more people's lives.
 Conway then took Williamson's gun and shot at AACL.
 He was shocked at the fact that this gun was the type with explosive bullets and a continuous automatic firing system, because he just wanted to hamper AACL's motion and then treat it immediately.
 After witnessing his homicide against his principle, he was about to commit suicide.

-Then Engineers came in and carried both to O'Mara who told him that AACL was not an intelligent creature and therefore Conway didn't break his principle.
+Then Engineers came in and carried both of the heroes to O'Mara who told Conway that AACL was not an intelligent creature and therefore Conway didn't break his principle.

 ## Aftermath
 After Conway's sound sleep, O'Mara told him that Williamson was fine.
-This time when Conway treated DBLF, he found himself somewhat agreeing with the Monitors' corrective psychiatry, and he couldn't tell if it was a moral degeneration or a symptom of growing up.
+This time when Conway treated DBLF, he found himself somewhat agreeing with the Monitors' corrective psychiatry, and he couldn't tell if it was a moral degeneration or individual development.
 He even thought Monitor Corps was too damned soft with some people in working on patients of his own species.

 He was taken off ward duty completely and transferred to a course of lectures in ship rescue.
 Out of worry, he consulted O'Mara whether it's okay to not see any patients for six weeks.
 O'Mara said a job was waiting for him, and therefore Conway had to take advantage of the time to learn useful stuff.
 Throughout these courses, Conway changed his previous negative opinions on O'Mara gradually.